Credit card swiping through a credit card reader and getting declined.

 Certain MCC codes are classified as high-risk, which makes approval for transactions in these industries more difficult.
 Adult content, gambling, and firearms are all examples of high-risk industries.

-Even if a transaction is legitimate, banks may decline or restrict it due to the high risk associated with the MCC classification.
+Even if a transaction is legitimate, banks may decline or restrict sales.

 Merchant Category Codes (MCC) and Their Impact

-When a customer makes a purchase, the merchant sends the transaction information, including the MCC code, to the payment network.
+When a customer makes a purchase, the merchant sends the transaction information to the payment network.
 The payment network then passes the information to the card issuer, who decides whether to approve, restrict, or deny the transaction.
 Card issuers use MCC codes for various reasons, including to determine how a transaction fits within their risk profile.

 Bank Errors and Declines

-Bank errors are another reason why “Issuer Declined MCC” errors can occur.
-This can happen when the bank’s processing systems have issues, or when there is a technical problem with either the customer’s bank or payment network.
+Bank errors are another reason why “Issuer Declined MCC” errors occur.
+This happens when the bank’s systems have issues, or when there is a technical problem with either the customer’s bank or payment network.

 In such cases, the issuer may decline transactions that would otherwise be approved.

-Sometimes banks can override a transaction, even though it falls under the MCC category.
-For example, a card issuer may decline a transaction due to suspected fraud based on the location of the transaction, even if it is within the correct MCC category, invalid card details and a mismatch in card details, or use of a reportedly lost card.
+Sometimes banks can override a transaction, even though it falls under the correct MCC category.
+For example, a card issuer may decline a transaction due to suspected fraud based on the location of the transaction.
+Even if it is the correct MCC, invalid card details and a mismatch in card details, or use of a reportedly lost card.

-Additionally, merchants may find that some banks are more likely to decline transactions based on their policies, and they can avoid these issues by limiting support to banks that approve transactions consistently.
+Additionally, merchants may find that some banks are more likely to decline transactions based on their policies.
+They can avoid these issues by limiting support to banks that approve transactions consistently.

 Merchant Override Decline Meaning

-When a bank declines a transaction for a credit card, debit card or prepaid card, it’s because the issuer has instructed the bank not to approve the transaction based on their internal rules.
-This can happen if there is suspected fraud or if the transaction exceeds the cardholder’s credit limit, for example.
+When a bank declines a transaction for a credit card, debit card or prepaid card, the issuer has instructed the bank not to approve the transaction based on their internal rules.

-Merchant Override is an uncommon error, but it can occur when a merchant is processing a prepaid or gift card transaction.
-In such cases, the card issuer may have internal rules in place to decline prepaid or gift card transactions across a specific merchant category or exceed specific transaction amounts.
+Merchant Override is an uncommon error, but it can occur when a merchant is processing a prepaid or gift card.
+In such cases, the card issuer may have rules in place to decline prepaid or gift card transactions across a specific merchant category or exceed specific transaction amounts.

-To address Merchant Override Declines, merchants can block cards in the payment panel to prevent transactions from going through, or contact payment networks directly to see if the card can be managed outside the typical framework that the payment gateway offers.
+To address Merchant Override Declines, merchants can block cards in the payment panel to prevent transactions from going through.

 Credit Card Decline Codes and What to Do